Kuldeep8410/habitizer/README.md

 📌 Roadmap

- Add habit reminders & notifications
+ 1.Add habit reminders & notifications

- Expand avatar customization
+ 2.Expand avatar customization

- Social groups & challenges
+ 3.Social groups & challenges

- Mobile-friendly PWA
+ 4.Mobile-friendly PWA

-🤝 Contributing
+🤝 Contributings

 Pull requests are welcome!
 If you have ideas for new features, feel free to open an issue.